Local limits of determinantal processes: Introduction

 Let $B$ be a $n\times m$ signed adjacency matrix of $G$, i.e., $B_{u,v}\in \{1,-1\}$ if $uv\in E$ and $B_{u,v}=0$ otherwise.
 Denote $r=\rank(B) \leq \min (n,m)$.
 Let $H \subset \R^{m}$ be the row space of $B$ and denote by $P_H:\R^{m} \to H$ the orthogonal projection operator onto $H$ which we treat as an $m\times m$ matrix represented in the standard basis of $\R^{m}$.
 Given a subset $\cT\subset U$, we follow Lyons' notation \cite{Lyons03}, and denote $P_H \res \cT$ for the submatrix of $P_H$ whose rows and columns are indexed by $\cT$.
 The determinantal process associated with $H$ is a probability measure $\P^H$ on subsets $\cT \subset U$ of size $|\cT|=r$ given by \be \P^H(\cT) = \det(P_H \res \cT) \, . \ee To see that \eqref{eq:defph} defines a probability measure let $\{\psi_1,\ldots,\psi_r\}$ be an orthonormal basis of $H$ viewed as row vectors and let $C=(\psi_1,\ldots,\psi_r)$ be an $r\times m$ matrix; then applying Cauchy-Binet on the left hand side of the equality $\det(C C^T)=1$ yields that $\sum_{|\cT|=r} \P^H(\cT) =1$.
 Also, the $r\times r$ matrix $P_H\res\cT$ is nonsingular only when the columns of $B$ indexed by $\cT$ span an $r$-dimensional space.
 Hence, the measure $\P^H$ is supported on subsets $\cT\subset U$ such that these columns form a basis of the column space of $B$.
 In particular, if $\cT \subset U$ is such that $\P^H(\cT)>0$, then every $v\in V$ has a neighbor in $\cT$ (in other words, such $\cT$ must be \emph{spanning}).

-Given a subset $\cT \subset U$ we denote by $G[\cT]$ the subgraph of $G$ induced by the vertices $N_G(\cT)\cup \cT$, where $N_G(\cT)$ is the subset of $V$ of neighbors of $\cT$ in $G$.
+Given a subset $\cT \subset U$ we denote by $G[\cT]$ the subgraph of $G$ induced by the vertices $V\cup \cT$.
 Our goal is to study the local limit (see below) of $G[\cT]$ as $n\to\infty$.
 The limiting object $\T_k$, first studied by Linial and the second author \cite{linial2019enumeration}, is a variant of a Poisson$(k)$ branching process.
 Formally $\T_k$ is an infinite random rooted tree that is drawn according multi type branching process with $4$ types: $\fa$-even, $\fa$-odd, $\fb$-even and $\fb$-odd.
 The symbol odd/even only represents the parity of the distance from the root (intuitively, the even vertices correspond to $V$ and the odd to $U$).
 The root $\rho$ is of type $\fa$-even, and the distribution of the number of progeny and their types for a given type is given by the following rules, where all the Poisson$(k)$ random variables below are independent: \begin{itemize} \item A particle of type $\fa$-even has $1$ child of type $\fa$-odd and Poisson$(k)$ children of type $\fb$-odd.

 \item A particle of type $\fb$-even has Poisson$(k)$ children of type $\fb$-odd.

 \item A particle of type $\fa$-odd has $k$ children all of them of type $\fa$-even.

 \item A particle of type $\fb$-odd has $k-1$ children of type $\fa$-even and $1$ child of type $\fb$-even.